 Rare 1916 Half Dollar Error List

-Error varieties in the 1916 Lincoln cent series represent fascinating production anomalies that occurred during the minting process.
-These mistakes, ranging from repunched mint marks to die varieties, create unique collectible pieces that command premium prices among specialists.
+Error varieties in the 1916 Walking Liberty Half Dollar series represent fascinating production anomalies from the coin’s very first year of manufacture.
+These mistakes ā including repunched mint marks and die varieties ā create uniquely collectible pieces that command significant premiums.

 1. 1916-D RPM FS-501

-The identifying characteristic is a clear secondary “D” outline visible beneath or adjacent to the primary mintmark, typically showing strongest doubling on the upper portion of the letter.
+The identifying mark is a secondary “D” outline visible beneath or adjacent to the primary mintmark.
+The doubling is typically strongest on the upper portion of the letter.
+This is the same basic area used to identify the mint mark on all 1916-D coins ā below “IN GOD WE TRUST” on the obverse.

 1916-D RPM FS-501 Price/Grade Chart